-12 The complainant shall not receive information that would constitute personnel records; however, the College will take appropriate steps as necessary to protect the safety of the complainant while also complying with state law and policy.
+&lt;sup>12 The complainant shall not receive information that would constitute personnel records; however, the College will take appropriate steps as necessary to protect the safety of the complainant while also complying with state law and policy.

-- B. The range of potential sanctions and corrective actions that may be imposed against a student includes but is not limited to the following: required discrimination or harassment education, a requirement not to repeat or continue the discriminatory, harassing, or retaliatory conduct, verbal or written warning, a no-contact order, written or verbal apology, verbal or written warning, probation, suspension, and dismissal from the College. - a.
+- a.
 If a student is found responsible for an act of sexual violence under this Policy and is suspended or dismissed, the student's academic transcript shall be noted as follows: "Suspended /Dismissed for a violation of Eastern Shore Community College's sexual misconduct policy."
 In the case of a suspension, the College shall remove such notation immediately following the completion of the term of suspension and any conditions thereof, and when the student is considered to be in good standing.
 The student shall be considered to be in good standing for the purpose of this section following completion of the term of suspension and satisfaction of all conditions thereof.
 Upon completion of the suspension, the Title IX Coordinator (or designee) shall meet with the student to confirm completion of the conditions and upon such confirmation, direct the registrar to remove the notation from the student's academic transcript. - b) If a student withdraws from the College while under investigation involving an act of sexual violence under this Policy, the student's academic transcript shall be noted as follows: "Withdrew while under investigation for a violation of Eastern Shore Community College's sexual misconduct policy."
 Students are strongly encouraged not to withdraw and to participate in the investigation and resolution of the complaint. - c) The College shall immediately remove the notation from the student's academic transcript upon a subsequent finding that the student is not responsible of an offense of sexual violence under this Policy.
 Upon such a finding, the Title IX Coordinator (or designee) shall direct the registrar to remove the notation from the student's academic transcript. - d) Notations on academic transcripts regarding suspensions and dismissals shall be placed on the student's academic transcript after resolution of all appeals. - C. Sanctions for faculty and staff shall be determined in accordance with the VCCS Policy Manual and the Department of Human Resource Management Standards of Conduct, respectively.
 Possible sanctions and corrective actions include required discrimination or harassment education, informal or formal counseling, reassignment, demotion, suspension, non-reappointment, and termination from employment. - D. Third parties, e.g., contractors, will be prohibited from having access to the campus.
 Depending on the violation, this prohibition may be permanent or temporary. - E. Title IX Coordinator will determine the final accommodations to be provided to the complainant, if any. - F. [Sanctions imposed do not take effect until the resolution of any timely appeal.
 However, sanctions may take effect immediately when the continued presence of an individual on campus may threaten the safety of an individual or the campus community, generally.
 Sanctions will continue in effect until such time as the appeal process is exhausted in such cases.]